The-OpenROAD-Project/TritonSizer/README.md

 ### Note for the Liberty parser in TritonSizer

 The Liberty parser in TritonSizer is implemented based on the Liberty parser provided by the ISPD13 Discrete Gate Sizing contest (link: http://www.ispd.cc/contests/13/ispd2013_contest.html).
-We have extended and improved the original Liberty parser significantly to enable support for Liberty files from various foundries including TSMC65, TSMC45, TSMC28, TSMC16 and ASAP7.
+We have extended and improved the original Liberty parser significantly to enable support for Liberty files from various foundries including TSMC65, TSMC45, ST28, TSMC16 and ASAP7.
 However, as we support a limited set of keywords for parsing only the information consumable by TritonSizer, some Liberty files might not work.

-Here is the list of foundry libraries that we verified:
+Here is the list of foundry libraries that we have verified:
 TSMC65
 TSMC45
-TSMC28
+ST28
 TSMC16
 ASAP7

-To get support, please provide us access to the Liberty files along with the log file and the error messages.
+To obtain support for another library, please provide us access to the Liberty files along with the TritonSizer log file and the error messages.
+Alternatively, you make code changes in ckt.cpp files and run the regression tests in the bench directory (with ASAP7 library), then issue a pull request.

+Contact: Minsoo Kim, mik226@eng.ucsd.edu

 ### Authors
 - Hyein Lee and Dr. Jiajia Li (Ph.D. advisors: Prof. Andrew B. Kahng)